BMW X4 Review & Prices

 The boot floor lifts up on a hydraulic strut so you don’t have to hold it.
 Underneath, there’s useful extra storage with cut-outs to stow the two-piece load cover when you don’t need it.
 The Extended Storage Pack adds various nets and tie-down points on rails for you to secure the load.

 Overall, the X4 is one of the more practical cars of this type – it certainly makes a good family car.
-But the Range Rover Velar has more passenger and boot space.
+But the new BMW X3 has more passenger and boot space, and so too does the Range Rover Velar.

 Interior style, infotainment and accessories

-Every X4 model has a 12.3-inch touchscreen infotainment display (better to use the rotary controller).
-There’s stacks of features in the system including sat nav, Bluetooth, DAB radio and assorted useful apps.
-You can also access the car’s settings.
+You certainly don’t sacrifice much in the way of useful functionality compared to the newer BMW screens — there are stacks of features in the system including sat nav, Bluetooth, DAB radio and assorted useful apps.
 BMW’s operating system is user-friendly but you may prefer to connect your phone via Apple CarPlay or Android Auto.

-Other standard features include a 12.3-inch digital dial set-up that can display full screen sat nav maps; heated leather seats, cruise control, front and rear parking sensors and a reversing camera.
+Other standard features include full screen sat nav maps in the instrument panel, heated leather seats, radar-guided cruise control, front and rear parking sensors and a reversing camera.
 You also get access to BMW’s app, which provides all sorts of information about the car and you can remotely program the sat nav, among many other cool tricks.

 MPG, emissions and tax

-The CO2 numbers are less friendly to company car buyers – the benefit-in-kind rates are pretty chunky.
+The CO2 numbers are even less friendly to company car buyers – and so the company car benefit-in-kind rates are pretty chunky.
 A plug-in hybrid is probably the better bet for you so check out the Audi Q5 Sportback, Jaguar F-Pace, Range Rover Velar and Mercedes GLC Coupe.
-Or, indeed, the BMW X3.
+Or, indeed, the new BMW X3.

 Safety and security